SBI: A Simulation-Based Test of Identifiability for Bayesian Causal Inference: Experiments

-In addition to the causal graphical models and linear quasi-experimental designs, which have known identification results, we used SBI to determine the previously unknown identifiability of Gaussian process versions of quasi-experimental designs.
+\paragraph{Gaussian Process Quasi-Experimental Designs.} We used SBI to determine the previously unknown identifiability of Gaussian process versions of quasi-experimental designs.
 By assuming a particular kernel we place an inductive bias on the class of structural functions, which could in principle enable identification.
-In this setting SBI instead confirms that the identifibility of Gaussian process models agrees with their nonparametric counterparts for the average treatment effect.
+SBI instead confirms that the identifibility of these Gaussian process models agrees with the literature on nonparameteric identification.

-We also evaluated SBI on the conditional average treatment effect for linear and Gaussian process version of the regression discontinuity design.
-In the linear case, shown in Figure~\ref{fig:rdd_linear}, conditional average treatment effects can be unambiguously estimated by extrapolating the linear relationship between $X$ and $Y$ for each treatment.
-However, in the Gaussian process version, observations in one region of $X$ provide only partial information about counterfactuals in another.
-SBI's results in Figure~\ref{fig:rdd_cate_results} agree with this intuition, demonstrating that the distance between likelihood equivalent conditional average treatment effects increases as we condition on covariates further from the discontinuity.
+We also evaluated SBI on the conditional average treatment effect (CATE) for a Gaussian process version of the regression discontinuity design.
+For nonlinear outcome functions, such as our Gaussian process, observations in one region of $X$ provide only partial information about counterfactuals in another.
+For example, in Figure~\ref{fig:rdd_nonsmooth} the outcome function for untreated individuals ($T=0$) to the right of the discontinuity (dashed blue curve) is only one of many that are compatible with observed data.
+Therefore, we should expect that CATE is more ambiguous further from the discontinuity and for less smooth functions.
+SBI's results in Figure~\ref{fig:rdd_cate_results} agree with this intuition, demonstrating that $\Delta Q$ increases as we condition on covariates further from the discontinuity and as we increase the number of basis functions.